Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Experiments

+We evaluated several different metrics in terms of constraint losses and prediction errors to demonstrate the effectiveness of our approach on the test set.
+To evaluate the mechanical plausibility, we first used the constraint losses of Eq.~(E.1) in Appendix~E , which is our specific loss function with velocity and acceleration as the output actions (validated in Appendix~G).
+In this case, the penalty for the predicted dimension and the eliminated dimension can be computed only for acceleration and only for position, respectively.
+The constraint losses for position and acceleration and that for smoothing acceleration are denoted as $\mathcal{L}_{pos}$, $\mathcal{L}_{acc}$, and $\mathcal{L}_{jrk}$, respectively.

-{\bf{Prediction metrics.}} Due to the difficulty in evaluating a generative model with a single criterion \cite{Yeh19}, we evaluated several different metrics in terms of prediction error and distribution to demonstrate the effectiveness of our approach on the test set.
-For prediction error, we used the two basic metrics: the mean and best $L_2$-error between prediction and ground truth.
-Due to the multimodal nature of the system, we randomly sampled $N =10$ trajectories for each test case.
-More precisely, we compute the $L_2$-error between ground truth and the $n$'th generated sample $\hat{a}^{n,m}$ using: $L_2^{n,m} = (1/(T\cdot K))\sum^T _{t=1}\sum^K_{k=1}\|\hat{a}^n_{m,t,k} - a_{m,t,k} \|_2$.
-We then reported the average and best result from the samples $N$, as is standard practice (e.g., \cite{Rupprecht17,Bhattacharyya18}).
-Note that although we used the ELBO for training, the tighter bounds do not necessarily lead to better performance \cite{Rainforth18}.
-To examine the plausibility of acceleration and its temporal change, we compared boxplots (distributions) of their $L_2$ norms \cite{Yeh19}.
+For trajectory prediction error, we used the two basic metrics: the mean and the smallest $L_2$-error between the prediction and the ground truth.
+Because of the multimodal nature of the system, we randomly sampled $N =10$ trajectories for each test case.
+More precisely, we computed the $L_2$-error between the ground truth and the $n$th generated sample $\hat{a}^{n,m}$ using $L_2^{n,m} = (1/T K)\sum^T _{t=1}\sum^K_{k=1}\|\hat{a}^n_{m,t,k} - a_{m,t,k} \|_2$.
+We then reported the average and best result from the samples $N$, as is standard practice (see, e.g., \cite{Rupprecht17}).
+Although we used the ELBO for training, the tighter bounds do not necessarily lead to better performance \citep{Rainforth18}.